clarkedarkmatter/carrieforky-0d637/content/pages/issues.md

           Our children are too important to be left unprotected.
       - question: What about public vs. private schools?
         answer: >
-          **School Choice**: Students and parents should have the ability to choose what environment
+          Students and parents should have the ability to choose what environment

           and curriculum is conducive for each child’s needs and future goals.

           Being for school choice doesn’t mean that I’m against public schools, it

-          just means not all students thrive in public schools and options should
+          just means not all students thrive in public schools.
+Alternative options should

-          be available to all students regardless of their social economic
+          be available to those students.

-          backgrounds.
       - question: How do you feel about mandatory vaccinations?
         answer: >
           While I encourage all to get the vaccine if they are able, I will